 EXT FREQ - this field becomes active only after you select an external reference feed.
 This field is necessary for the instrument to establish a frequency range for the internal phase lock loops and therefore must programmed near or exactly as the external reference source frequency.
-Figure 3-17 shows an example of a setup that provides external feed frequency of 20 MHz.
+Figure 3-18 shows an example of a setup that provides external feed frequency of 20 MHz.

-Figure 3-17, Using an External Sample Clock Example
+Figure 3-18, Using an External Clock Reference Example

 The internal reference frequency is 100 MHz and therefore, any lower frequency that will be used as an external reference will degrade the phase noise of the output signal.
-It is therefore recommended to use an external reference frequency of 100 MHz.
+It is therefore recommended that frequencies near 100 MHz be used as reference.